misuken-now/url-from/README.md

 ### Type Narrowing

-If you want to narrow down the argument of the Bind Function to a more specific type, you can use `narrowing` to make optionals mandatory or restrict to various literal types.
+If you want Bind Function arguments to be of narrower types, you can use `narrowing` to make optional mandatory or restrict them to various literal types.

 ```ts
 const bindUrl = urlFrom`${"scheme:"}//example.com/users/${"userId"}`.narrowing<{